Jerome and Jeremiah Valeska

-Jerome and Jeremiah Valeska are characters and antagonists in the Fox crime drama television series Gotham and associated media.
+Jerome and Jeremiah Valeska are characters and antagonists in the Fox superhero crime drama television series Gotham and associated media.
 They are identical twin brothers portrayed by Cameron Monaghan.

 Each twin adapts different characteristics of the DC Comics supervillain the Joker.
 Jerome is depicted as a psychotic nihilist who spreads chaos in Gotham City until his eventual death, while Jeremiah is a cunning psychopath obsessed with tormenting Bruce Wayne.
-In the series finale set ten years after Jeremiah's first appearance, Jeremiah is reinvented and becomes a figurative amalgamation of both Valeska twins over the course of the show and, while not addressed by name, becomes thematically representative of the Joker, complete with chemical disfiguration he covers with white face paint, dyed green hair, and red lipstick, while dressed in a purple suit with a green undershirt and orange tie, as is the supervillain's traditional iconic appearance.
+In the series finale set ten years after Jeremiah's first appearance, Jeremiah is reinvented and becomes a figurative amalgamation of both Valeska twins over the course of the show and, while not addressed by name, becomes thematically representative of the Joker, complete with chemical disfiguration he covers with white face paint, dyed green hair, and red lipstick, while dressed in a purple suit with a green undershirt and orange tie, as is the Joker's traditional iconic appearance.

 Early conception

 At its earliest stages, Gotham was intended to stray from the superhero roots of the Batman comic books, instead opting to be a more grounded police procedural focusing on James Gordon and the origins of Gotham City's inhabitants before the emergence of costumed personas.
 As such, executive producer Bruno Heller did not want to approach the backstory of Batman's arch-nemesis, the Joker until further into the series (at a point when they were more sure of themselves).
 Believing that the Joker should not precede Batman himself, one of the earlier ideas was to implant minor characters throughout the first season who could go on to become the supervillain.
 The first occurrence of this was the cameo of a comedian in the pilot episode.
 Later into the season, Heller changed his mind and decided to approach the character more directly because he felt that American audiences would not want to wait.